hashkanna/CarND-Vehicle-Detection/README.md

 ####Criteria 2.
 Explain how you settled on your final choice of HOG parameters

 Various combinations of HOG parameters have been tried out manually and selected the ones which gave a good discrimination visually.
 Tried out 8, 12 and 16 pixels per cell and found 12 to perform better.
-There is a lot of turning of knobs of the various parameters with different values to get a better performance
+There is a lot of turning of knobs of the various parameters with different values to get a better performance.
+Details are in Cell 5 of the notebook.

 Parameter Grid Search could be done to automate this process and identify the best parameters.